tdilauro/Simplified-wiki/OPDS-For-Library-Patrons.md

 ## `opds:holds` - Where am I in line?

-The `opds:holds` tag describes the people waiting in line for access to a resource.
+The `opds:holds` element describes the people waiting in line for access to a resource.

-Like `opds:availability`, `opds:holds` goes inside an `atom:link` tag
+Like `opds:availability`, `opds:holds` goes inside an `atom:link` element
 and describes the resource at the other end of the link.
 If multiple links give access to the same resource (e.g. in different formats), each link SHOULD provide the same information in its `opds:holds`.